MauroDataMapper/docs/docs/rest-api/admin.md

 ### Plugins

-To find out which plugins are currently installed, use one of the following endpoint
+To find out which plugins are currently installed, use one of the following endpoints:

 <endpoint class="get">/api/admin/plugins/exporters</endpoint>
 <endpoint class="get">/api/admin/plugins/emailers</endpoint>